MetoRizz/Service-Inspector/README.md

-#Windows Service Checker
+# Windows Service Checker

-**This Script uses PowerShell to let u check whichever Service you want to know is running or stopped without going in the Task Manager

-#Manual

-After u start the Script use either The Dropdown Menu or the Search function let me know if you have any ideas to improve the code or add functions***
+This PowerShell script allows you to check the status of any Windows service without needing to open the Task Manager.
+Simply run the script, and you'll be able to view whether a specific service is running or stopped.
+You can interact with it via a dropdown menu or search functionality.

+## Features

+- **Check Service Status**: Quickly view if a service is running or stopped.
+- **Search Functionality**: Easily search for a service by name.
+- **Dropdown Menu**: Select a service from a list of installed services.

+## Requirements

+- **PowerShell 5.1** or higher.
+- **Windows Operating System** (Works with Windows 7, 8, 10, and 11).

+## Improvements
+- **Let me know if there is anything I could improve